News - London Legacy

 Field Marshall Montgomery; and Bryher Dunsby, wife of James Dunsby.

-You are invited to apply now for tables at the Ball with prices starting with an early bird special offer with tables of 10 at £1,000 or £120 per person if payment is received by the end of the 9th of March.
-After this date, tickets are £130 per person.
+You are invited to apply now for tables at the Ball with prices of tables of 10 at £1,000 or £120 per person.

 All Ball proceeds enable London Legacy to continue to care for the

 families of incapacitated & deceased Australian & New Zealand veterans.

 |For more information on the event and how to buy tickets, go to our Upcoming Events page at:Upcoming Events|